opendicom/DECK_WebTransport/doc/subprojects/DECK/README.md

 # DICM - DECK

 DECK is a new representation of DICOM metadata.
-A PACS DECK WebTranport needs to be able to import images in the original DICM representation.
+A PACS DECK WebTranport needs to be able to import images produced in the original DICM representation.
 This is the purpose of the DICM - DECK serialization.